 When to Book Montana Guided Pike Trips

-Spring (April–June): This is it.
-Warming water pushes pike onto shallow flats and they feed like they mean it.
-Guided pike trips in Montana don’t get better than a May or June day on Holter, fish visible in the shallows, big flies, explosive strikes.
+Spring (April–June) Warming water pushes pike onto shallow flats and they feed like they mean it.
+A May or June day on Holter — fish visible in the shallows, big flies, explosive strikes is as good as guided pike fishing gets in Montana.

-Early Summer (July–August): Fish run deeper but mornings and evenings stay productive.
-We structure days around the light.
+Early Summer (July–August) Fish run deeper but mornings and evenings stay productive.
+We structure days around the light and the weed lines.

 Who Books These Trips

-Serious anglers who want a predator that doesn’t require a size 22 midge.
+Serious anglers who want to target an apex predator.
 Experienced fly fishers who’ve covered the Missouri and want to see what else this river system holds.

-You need to be comfortable making casts in the 40–60 foot range and stripping a big fly with authority.
+You need to be comfortable fishing 8 and 9 weight rods, making casts in the 30–50 foot range, and stripping a big fly with authority.
 The presentation is aggressive, not delicate.
-If you’ve been throwing streamers for trout or fishing in saltwater, you’re already most of the way there.
+If you like throwing streamers for trout or fishing in saltwater, pike fishing is right up your alley and a combo pike and Land of the Giants day is worth building into your trip.

 (406) 465-1688

 Can I combine a pike trip with a Land of the Giants day?
 Yes.
-Spring and Fall is the best window for it.
+Spring and fall are the best windows, two species, one guide, one day.